Allowable medical expenses

 If a facility chooses to send the medications to a vendor to be bubble-packed, it is not an allowable deduction from participation.

 What does Medicare cover?

-Individuals on institutional and HCB services on Medicare D for prescription drugs may have a premium cost that is an allowable medical deduction if the client has chosen a non benchmark Medicare D PDP.
+Individuals on institutional and HCBS waiver services on Medicare D for prescription drugs may have a premium cost that is an allowable medical deduction if the client has chosen a non benchmark Medicare D PDP.

 Drugs that are allowed under ANY PDP formulary under Medicare D, but not allowed in the specific PDP the client has chosen is not an allowable deduction from participation.
 Guidance from CMS has indicated if the drug is in any formulary it is a covered item.